Maybe I imagined it.

 1) Why was the video removed from YouTube?
 Hostile comments?

 2) Is the video an accurate portrayal of the likely “real-world consequences of sharing harmful extremist content online” when the sharer is a child and the content is something the child shares because they think it is funny?
-If it is not an accurate portrayal, then the police officers who made the video are deliberately frightening children with misinformation regarding the law.
+If it is not an accurate portrayal, then the police officers or police employees who made the video are deliberately frightening children with misinformation regarding the law.
 People have had the police turn up at their doors to issue a “friendly warning” for less.
 If, however, it is an accurate portrayal of the real world – that is, if children really are being given criminal records for sharing (not creating, sharing) comic memes of whose extremist origin they were unaware, then we are further along than even I thought.

 This one?